JNathan18/AI4EO_Final_Project/README.md

    Sample equal numbers of patches per class.

 6. **Train the CNN**
    Two-block ConvNet, Early-Stopping, ReduceLR; NDWI included as an extra input channel.
+CodeCarbon measures environmental impact of training.

 7. **Roll-out on the unseen tile**
    Predict on a second, previously untouched tile; NDWI recomputed on-the-fly;  CodeCarbon logs CO₂, kWh, CPU/GPU power for the inference run.